Mayflower Council

-The Mayflower Council of the Boy Scouts of America serves the MetroWest and southeastern regions of Massachusetts.
+The Mayflower Council of the Scouting America serves the MetroWest and southeastern regions of Massachusetts.

 History

 On March 28, 2017, Knox Trail Council and Old Colony Council voted to merge and create a new, combined council.
 The merger was executed on May 10, 2017, using the name "Council 251" to represent the new council until August 30, 2017, when the name "Mayflower Council" was selected.
 The council was headquartered at the former Knox Trail Council headquarters in Marlborough, Massachusetts, and the former Old Colony Council headquarters in Canton, Massachusetts was used as a satellite location.
 On October 2, 2020, the council moved into its new service center at 83 Cedar Street in Milford.
 Massachusetts.

 Districts

-Mayflower Council is separated into 5 districts.
-They are: